acumos/system-integration/z2a/INSTALL.md

 cp mlwb_value.yaml mlwb_value.orig
 ```

 The default `mlwb_value.yaml` file requires the user to make edits to the masked values in the file.
-Masked values are denoted by this value: "******"
+Masked values are denoted by six (6) 'x' as shown: "xxxxxx"

 Using your editor of choice (vi, nano, pico etc.) please open the `mlwb_value.yaml` file such that we can edit it's contents.